rapidofc1/YotsugiBot/docs/Guides/Windows Guide.md

 To start your bot, double click on **`YotsugiMain.py`** and wait for it to load.
 Once it's like in the image below, you can **minimize** it and start using the bot. *Warning: Closing `YotsugiMain.py` will make your bot go offline!*
+*See Step 3, you can both use this and that above.*

 If there are any errors, make a new [issue](https://github.com/Kyousei/YotsugiBot/issues) or ask in [Yotsugi Support Server](https://discord.gg/Fj9uwmT).